- Free estimates based on your roof, no phone call required

 |Flashing around the chimney||$200–$500|

 The decision to hire a roofing contractor isn’t always an easy choice.
-Whether you repair or hire depends on a variety of factors like where the damage is located, the time and skill needed to make the repair, and the overall percentage of damage.
-In general, most insurance companies advise that if more than 25% of your total roof surface is damaged, you need to replace the whole roof (which will require a contractor).
+Whether you repair or hire depends on various factors like the location of the damage, the time and skill needed to do the repair, and the overall percentage of damage.
+Most insurance companies advise that if more than 25% of your total roof surface is damaged, you must replace the whole roof (which will require a contractor).

 Not taking the time to find the best contractor can result in a poor job and costly roof repairs.
 Consider these questions before making a hiring decision: